Afghanistan: UN warns of 'fast unraveling crisis' | DW | 23.11.2021

 Last week, the UN's special representative for Afghanistan warned that the country is "on the brink of a humanitarian catastrophe," with 22% of the population of 38 million already near famine and another 36% facing acute food insecurity — hunger on a daily basis — mainly because people cannot afford food.

-"We've got poverty levels that are off the charts and that means that families are being forced to make desperate decisions," Mort said, adding that parents are being forced to take children out of school and make them work.
+"We've got poverty levels that are off the charts and that means that families are being forced to make desperate decisions," Mort said, adding that parents must take children out of school and make them work.

 "Families are being forced to exchange children for dowries in early marriage.
 We're seeing higher rates of child recruitment by armed groups, so children are extremely vulnerable," she added.

-International Committee of the Red Cross President Peter Maurer said last week that aid groups are struggling with ways to pay doctors, nurses and others on the ground because there is currently no way to transfer salaries to bank accounts in Afghanistan.
+Peter Maurer, president of the International Committee of the Red Cross, said last week that aid groups are struggling to pay doctors, nurses and others on the ground because there is currently no way to transfer salaries to bank accounts in Afghanistan.

-Richard Trenchard, the country director for Afghanistan of the UN's Food and Agricultural Organization (FAO), has warned that the situation in the country "desperate."
+Richard Trenchard, the representative for the UN's Food and Agricultural Organization in Afghanistan, has warned that the situation in the country "desperate."

-"What's really worrying us is that it looks like it's going to get worse," he told DW in an interview, adding that acute hunger has spread from rural areas to nine out of 10 of Afghanistan's largest cities.
+"What's really worrying us is that it looks like it's going to get worse," he told DW, adding that acute hunger has spread from rural areas to nine out of 10 of Afghanistan's largest cities.

 "Next year I think the humanitarian community here will be asking for well over $4 billion [€3.6 billion] — that would be the largest humanitarian appeal, I think, in history of any country," he said.